domaframework/doma/docs/query/insert.rst

 ----------

-Identifier is auto generated and setting if :doc:`../entity` identifier is annotated with ``@GeneratedValue``.
+Identifier is auto generated and auto setting if :doc:`../entity` identifier is annotated with ``@GeneratedValue``.

 Reference :ref:`identity-auto-generation` about cautionary point.

 Version numbers
 ----------------

-If :doc:`../entity` has property that is annotated  with ``@Version`, if the property is explicitly set over 0 then use the value.
+If :doc:`../entity` has property that is annotated  with ``@Version``, if the property is explicitly specified over 0 then use the value.

-If the value is not set or is less than 0 then the value is set 1 automatically.
+If the value is not specified or is specified less than 0 then the value is specified 1 automatically.

 Control insertion target property
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~